Hatice Sultan (daughter of Selim I): Biography

-Hatice's birth date is unknown, but she had to be born before 1494.
+Hatice's birth date is unknown, but she was born before 1494.
 She was the daughter of Şehzade Selim (the future Selim I) and his concubine Hafsa.
 She married Damat Iskender Pasha in 1509, an Ottoman governor and later admiral who was executed in 1515.

 It had long been believed that Hatice Sultan subsequently married the Grand Vizier Pargalı Ibrahim Pasha.
 However, in the late 2000s, research conducted by the historian Ebru Turan revealed that this claim was not based on solid evidence, and that in fact no such marriage ever took place between them.
 As a result, historians now agree that Ibrahim married another woman, Muhsine Hatun, and not Hatice.
-In 1517 she secondly married instead Çoban Mustafa Pasha, the son of Iskender Pasha and widower of Hatice's half-sister Şahzade Sultan.
-Hatice widowed in 1529.
+Instead, Hatice's actual second marriage was to Çoban Mustafa Pasha in 1517, the son of Iskender Pasha and widower of Hatice's half-sister Şahzade Sultan.
+Hatice was widowed in 1529.

-Hatice Sultan had her mosque built in Aksaray in 1543-44 and later died and was buried in a separate tomb next to her parents in the graveyard of Yavuz Sultan Selim Mosque.
-She was buried next to her sister Hafize Sultan.
+Hatice Sultan had her mosque built in Aksaray in 1543-44 and later died and was buried in a separate tomb next to her parents in the graveyard of Yavuz Sultan Selim Mosque, in the Şehzadeler türbesi.
+She was buried next to her sister Hafize Hafsa Sultan.